cse110-sp21-group34/cse110-sp21-group34/admin/meetings/050121-startingpitch.md

 #### What we did:
 -	Discuss system diagrams
-o	System diagrams looks good
+-	System diagrams looks good
-o	We can finalize the diagram (probably add more color) o	Suggest anything if there is something missing
+-	We can finalize the diagram (probably add more color)
+-	Suggest anything if there is something missing

 -	Discuss wireframes
 -	Discussed both web and mobile version